LacunaSoftware/WebPkiSamples/Angular/README.md

 ## Visual Studio files (.sln and .csproj)

-The files `web-pki-angular-samples.sln` and `web-pki-angular-samples.csproj` are merely to open the Angular project on Visual Studio for editing. **They are not needed** to run or edit the project, you can safely ignore them.
+The files `web-pki-angular.sln` and `web-pki-angular.csproj` are merely to open the Angular project on Visual Studio for editing. **They are not needed** to run or edit the project, you can safely ignore them.